Doug Dagger

-Doug Dagger (born Douglas Scott Kane, October 17, 1967, New York City, United States) is an American vocalist.
-He is the lead singer for the Los Angeles punk rock band The Generators, which formed in 1997, and was lead singer for Schleprock and other punk bands.
+Douglas Scott Kane (October 17, 1967 – May 30, 2024), known professionally as Doug Dagger, was an American vocalist.
+He was the lead singer for the Los Angeles punk rock band The Generators, which formed in 1997, and was lead singer for Schleprock and other punk bands.

-Life and early career
+Life and Early Career

-Kane was born into an entertainment family; his mother was a nightclub showgirl and his father was an entertainment manager.
-Kane is also the grandson of 1930s Vaudeville musician Buster Shaver.
-Kane Moved to South Pasadena, California in 1978, and by 1981 he was involved in the early Los Angeles punk scene.
+Kane was born in New York City into an entertainment family, his mother having been a nightclub showgirl and his father an entertainment manager.
+Kane was also the grandson of 1930s Vaudeville musician Buster Shaver.

+Kane moved to South Pasadena, California in 1978, and by 1981 he was involved in the early Los Angeles punk scene.
 By 1983, at the age of 15, Kane was singing in his first punk band, Doug & The Slugz.
-By 1984, the band changed their name to The Risk.